This is a small selection of cases we are currently working on, around the UK and internationally.

 Scottish Government is considering two offshore wind farm applications which represent large-scale development.

-A proposed major new road could threaten some of the most important wildlife habitats in Oxfordshire and Buckinghamshire
+A major new road proposal threatens some of the most important places for nature in Oxfordshire and Buckinghamshire.

 Pentland Firth & Orkney Waters offer significant renewable energy resources in the form of wave and tidal activity.